verify-U-GmbH/api-documentation/lib/web/index/index.html.md

 One-time identification is the most commonly used method to onboard a client.
 In this scenario a client is redirected to identification provider's website for data processing.
 The client performs the necessary actions and is then redirected back to company's website with results of identification.

-This method of identification provides what most seamless experience for the client, but the data extracted from identification cannot be reused for other identifications.
-One-time identification by definition implies redundancy of identifications, which in turn slows down the average onboarding time for all parties involved.

 ***